Parent PLUS Loan

 How to apply

-The Parent PLUS application is a two-step process.
-If you do not complete both steps, the loan will not be processed.
+The Parent PLUS application is a multi-step process.
+If you do not complete each step, your loan will not be processed.

-2. Sign your Parent PLUS Master Promissory Note (MPN) at the StudentLoans.gov website, but do not complete the Parent PLUS application on this website (MSU uses the Loan Application Form linked above in step #1).
+3. Complete a PLUS loan Master Promissory Note (MPN) for Parents.
 The MPN will be valid for 10 years provided a PLUS loan is disbursed within 12 months of the MPN signing.
+If the loan is approved with an endorser, the MPN will need to be renewed annually.

 When to apply

-You should begin the application process 4 to 6 weeks before you need the funds in order to ensure timely processing.
-Depending on the time of year, it can take several weeks from the time MSU receives the PLUS LAF until the servicer sends notice of acceptance or rejection.
+You should begin the application process 4 to 6 weeks before you need the funds to ensure timely processing.
+Depending on the time of year, it may take several weeks for the servicer to send notice of your credit approval or rejection.

 Loan limits

-The loan limit for each year is the annual cost of education (the "budget") minus other financial assistance.
-If your requested amount is too high, it will be reduced to fit within the budget.
+The loan limit for each year is the annual cost of attendance (a.k.a. the "budget") minus other financial assistance.
+If your requested amount is too high, it will be reduced to fit within the student's budget.

 Interest rate